 Abundant Harvest is typically offering boxed food packages from 6:30 to 9 a.m. on weekdays.
-In partnership with Victory Fellowship Church, Abundant Harvest will also continue fresh food giveaways with dairy products, fruit and baked goods.
-The next truck is anticipated for Aug.
-5. All giveaways are tentatively scheduled to begin at 3 p.m. and go as long as food is available.
 Check the Abundant Harvest Facebook page for updates, times, and food availability or call 342-7439.

-The Americus Community Food Pantry will be open next o Saturday, June 27, from 10 to 11:30 a.m.
+The Americus Community Food Pantry will be open next on Saturday, August 22, from 10 to 11:30 a.m and Tuesday, September 8 from 6:30 to 8 p.m.
 Individuals can pick up pre-packaged food boxes from a cart outside the pantry.

 Food can be donated and food may be taken out of the 24/7/365 blessing boxes.
 At times, the boxes may be empty for a period of time; however, boxes may be filled at any given time.

 The Catholic Charities mobile resource bus is back in action, visiting Emporia once per month.
 Catholic Charities, which provides food and other emergency assistance, parks the bus at St. Catherine’s Catholic Church (205 S Lawerance St) from 9:30 a.m. to 2:30 p.m.
 Currently, it offers a drive-thru service.
 Dates for the remainder of 2020 include August 19, September 9, October 14, November 11, and December 9.